0xRepo-Source/Project-Zipper/README.md

 # Project Zipper

 `pz` is a lightweight Go CLI that creates and extracts zip and gzip archives using only the Go standard library.
-It generates unique archive names by appending version suffixes when an archive with the base name already exists.
+It features automatic multi-threading (using 50% of available CPU cores) for improved performance and generates unique archive names by appending version suffixes when an archive with the base name already exists.

+## Features

+- **Multi-threaded compression/extraction** - Automatically uses 50% of available CPU cores for parallel processing
+- **Multiple formats** - Supports both ZIP and tar.gz formats
+- **Smart naming** - Auto-versioning (e.g., `project.zip`, `project-v1.zip`, `project-v2.zip`)
+- **Progress tracking** - Real-time progress bars with speed indicators
+- **Cross-platform** - Works on Windows, Linux, and macOS
+- **Security** - Built-in path traversal protection

 ## Prerequisites